graphql/graphiql/README.md

                     autocomplete suggestions.
                     If omitted, the last column number will be used.
                                                                         [number]
-  -c, --configDir   A directory path where .graphqlrc configuration object is
+  -c, --configDir   Path to the .graphqlrc configuration file.
-                    Walks up the directory tree from the provided config directory, or the current working directory, until .graphqlrc is found or the root directory is found.
+                    Walks up the directory tree from the provided config directory, or the current working directory, until a .graphqlrc is found or the root directory is found.
                                                                         [string]
   -s, --schemaPath  a path to schema DSL file